FiatAccompli/Civ6Mods/SettingsManager/README.md

 ```

 * `defaultValue` should be a value constructed with `MakeValue` or `nil` if no binding is specified.
-* `options` is a table that supports the following:
-  * `disallowModifiers`: When set to true the configuration ui will only accept a new binding without
-    shift/ctrl/alt modifiers.
-This is intended for hot keys that are intended to be held
-    down rather than simply pressed (e.g. for map scrolling).

 The `Value` of the setting is a table with members `KeyCode`, `IsShift`, `IsControl`, and `IsAlt`.